daizoru/node-evolve/examples/README.md

 # Examples

-A collection of examples.

 Please start by reading the [quickstart](https://github.com/daizoru/node-evolve/tree/master/examples/quickstart.coffee "quickstart"), because it explains a lot of things.

-then when you feel ready, feel free to browse others examples!

-They are divided in three categories: from basic usage, to more advanced demos.

-## Basic examples
+## Basic

-These show usage of the [basic functions](https://github.com/daizoru/node-evolve/tree/master/examples/basic "basic functions")
+These simple examples show [how to use the API](https://github.com/daizoru/node-evolve/examples/basic "how to use the API")

-## Medium examples
+## Medium

 These show how a simple evolve-based program looks like.

-See the cool [petri](https://github.com/daizoru/node-evolve/tree/master/examples/medium/petri/README.md "petri") example, or browse the list [here](https://github.com/daizoru/node-evolve/tree/master/examples/medium/README.md "here").
+See the cool [petri](https://github.com/daizoru/node-evolve/tree/master/examples/medium/petri/README.md "petri") example, or browse the list [here](https://github.com/daizoru/node-evolve/examples/medium "here").

-## Advanced examples
+## Advanced

-Not available yet, but later this folder will contains more complex examples using external libraries to do advanced hings.
+To be defined - these should be more complete samples applications, showing real-life use cases (eg. solving hard problems, using distributed computing for large simulations, mutating GPGPU code using templating, mutating calls to third-party C or Java libraries..)